 Excel Academy Special Education Team

-Excel Academy’s Special Education team consists of the Special Education Coordinator, Special Education Teachers, General Education Teacher(s), the Principal, and related service providers.
+Excel Academy’s Special Education team is overseen by the Director of Student Support Services and consists of the Special Education Coordinator, Special Education Teachers, Social Workers, and Related Service Providers.

 The following services will be provided according to a student’s IEP: speech therapy (through external providers), occupational and physical therapy services (through external providers), counseling (through Excel’s full-time school social worker), and small group instruction (through a certified special education teacher).